minhaj-naqvi/ML-SOC-Alert_Triage/README.md

     model development.
 3. Generate model prediction scores.
 4. Enrich the original alert with ML output.
-5. Forward enriched alerts for indexing in OpenSearch.
+5. Forward enriched alerts for indexing in Wazuh Indexer.
 6. Present both the original alert information and ML assessment through the existing dashboard workflow.

-Example Filebeat, Wazuh, and OpenSearch configuration material is provided under configs/.
+Example Filebeat and Wazuh configuration material is provided under configs/.

 ## Reproducing the study